IAGO1215/NIRv-Vegetation-S2-FLEX/readme.md

 ## 2. Install all required python packages

-In order to run the code, it's necessary to install all the required packages.
+In order to run the code, it's necessary to install all the required python packages.

 ### 2-1.
 For conda users